Event-Based Analytics: Definition, Examples, & Tools

 Defining Event-Based Analytics

-Event-based analytics is the method of tracking and analyzing interactions between users and your product, also known as events.
-Events and users are the core elements of event-based analytics.
+Event-based analytics is the method of tracking and analyzing interactions between users and your product, also known as events. are the core elements of event-based analytics.
 An event is any action or behavior that occurs within a digital touchpoint, such as a mobile app, email, product dashboard, CRM, or webpage.

 There are three common categories of events: